 After nearly four years of going around various Graveyards and places of remembrance, here are my personal top 10 graves that I’ve found…

 This is always a favourite when I mention it to people, especially when you hear about the bravery of the poor little lad it acts as a marker to.

 This grave in Highgate Cemetery remembers Sonny Anderson, a courageous young Arsenal supporter who died of Cancer in 2011.
 His treatment, experiences and untimely end are collected in this heartfelt blog written by his Mum.
 The Lego figures at the top seem to alternate; I assume visitors to the cemetery or his family leave their own figures there as a token of respect.

 2. Joseph Bonomi the Younger

 A modest headstone in Brompton Cemetery, marked with the Egyptian God of the Underworld, is the marker of a man who promoted Egyptian influences in British Architecture.
 In 1824 Bonomi went on an expedition to Egypt via Malta; igniting a lifelong fascination with the ancient world.

-In 1861, to much criticism, he was appointed curator of the Sir John Soane Museum in Holborn (a posting which was usually given to a practicing architect).
-Bonomi designed the Egyptian entrance to Abney Park Cemetery, the facade of the Temple Works in Leeds and supposedly, the Courtroy Mauseoleum, just a short walk from his final resting place.
+In 1861 (amidst much criticism) he was appointed curator of the Sir John Soane Museum in Holborn: a posting which was usually given to a practicing architect.
+Bonomi also designed the Egyptian entrance to Abney Park Cemetery, the facade of the Temple Works in Leeds and supposedly, the Courtroy Mauseoleum, just a short walk from his final resting place.